TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

-# IDE Widgets and Panels
+# Thumby Code Editor Widgets and Panels

 There are a few different widgets, or panels, to assist with programming Thumby.
 From left to right:

-* **Filesystem** - Displays all the files on the Thumby when a Thumby is connected to the IDE
+* **Filesystem** - Displays all the files on the Thumby when a Thumby is connected to the Code Editor
 * **Bitmap Builder** - A bitmap editor for simple, small graphics.
 Other drawing tools with more features, like GIMP, are recommended for more complex animating.
 * **Code Editor** - This is where the magic (code) happens!
 * **Shell** - This terminal will print errors, and other helpful messages as you program and debug with Thumby.